OliverColeman/ahni/README.md

 ## License

 AHNI is licensed under the GNU General Public License v3.
 A copy of the license is included in the distribution.
-Please note that Bain is distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Please note that AHNI is distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Please refer to the license for details.

+AHNI makes use of GifSequenceWriter by Elliot Kroo: http://elliot.kroo.net/software/java/GifSequenceWriter/ GifSequenceWriter is licensed under the Creative Commons Attribution 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/3.0/ or send a letter to Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.